carissalow/rapids/docs/features/phone-data-yield.md

 # Phone Data Yield

 This is a combinatorial sensor which means that we use the data from multiple sensors to extract data yield features.
-Data yield features can be used to remove rows ([day segments](../../setup/configuration/#day-segments)) that do not contain enough data.
+Data yield features can be used to remove rows ([time segments](../../setup/configuration/#time-segments)) that do not contain enough data.
 You should decide what is your "enough" threshold depending on the type of sensors you collected (frequency vs event based, e.g. acceleroemter vs calls), the length of your study, and the rates of missing data that your analysis could handle.

 !!! hint "Why is data yield important?"
     Imagine that you want to extract `PHONE_CALL` features on daily segments (`00:00` to `23:59`).
 Let's say that on day 1 the phone logged 10 calls and 23 hours of data from other sensors and on day 2 the phone logged 10 calls and only 2 hours of data from other sensors.
 It's more likely that other calls were placed on the 22 hours of data that you didn't log on day 2 than on the 1 hour of data you didn't log on day 1, and so including day 2 in your analysis could bias your results.